Length of Trip: Two days and one night

 Meals: Breakfast served daily at our hotel, Venetian-style dinner in our favorite enchanting Osteria

-Sites Visited: Venice: Piazza and Basilica of San Marco, Rialto Bridge, Island and Church of San Giorgio Maggiore, Gondola ride on the Grand Canal, Glass-blowing demonstration.
+Sites Visited: Venice: Piazza and Basilica of San Marco, Rialto Bridge, Islands of Burano and Murano, Gondola ride on the Grand Canal, Glass-blowing demonstration.
 For more details, see below.

 As evening falls over Venice, the magic of the 118 islands finally awakes.
 After a spectacular dinner, we will lead you to the Piazza San Marco, the heart of the city.
 Relishing in the quiet solace of the sea waves, witness the splendor of the city by night.
 Then hit the famed piazza which represents Italian romance at its finest.
 Dueling orchestras play to both jovial crowds and sweethearts, all below the glowing shadow of the Basilica of San Marco.
 Stop to ascend the ramps of the Rialto Bridge, Venice’s oldest structure spanning the Grand Canal since its completion in 1591.
 Don’t miss this glittering spectacle.